skip to main content

 Community Education

-The School of Pharmacy offers numerous co-curricular opportunities for students, with both patient and nonpatient learning initiatives.
+The College of Pharmacy offers numerous co-curricular opportunities for students, with both patient and nonpatient learning initiatives.
 We offer hands-on learning and pharmacy-based events designed to immerse students into the medical and health care field.

 Our service learning outreach includes community health events, community health fairs and public health initiatives designed to advance and further the education of our future health care innovators.